nodestream-proj/nodestream/docs/docs/reference/interpretations.md

 ```

-You may also provide an expression that returns a map of properties, each of which will be bound to the related node or relatonship respectively.
+You may also provide an expression that returns a map of properties, each of which will be bound to the related node or relationship respectively.

 For example, if we had input data that looked like this: